eduardevops/dockerized-php5.6-apache2-mysql5.7-redis5/README.md

 Once I got a freelance job to dockerize a web application based on PHP 5.6 with MySQL database.
 I investigated and couldn’t find a proper PHP 5.6 Docker container, which could fully satisfy the needs of the project.
 I built the needed container on my own for that project both for using Apache with PHP and Nginx with PHP-FPM.
 After that, I thought it would be a good idea to make your life easier by sharing it publicly so that you can use it for your projects.

 #### PHP-FPM
-If you are looking for  PHP5.6-FPM with Nginx use the following project <br>
+If you are looking for  PHP5.6-FPM use the following project <br>
 ![Dockerized PHP5.6 with Nginx](https://github.com/eduardevops/dockerized-php5.6-fpm)